-James Earl Carter, Jr. was the 39th president, serving from 1977 to 1981.
-Upon entering office, he had to fight the stagflation created by Richard Nixon.
-His one-term presidency ended under the shadow of the Iran hostage crisis.
-But he also added 9.3 million jobs, the fourth-largest job creation among all presidents.
-In 2002, he received the Nobel Peace Prize for his work in the 1978 Camp David Accord.
+James Earl Carter Jr. was the 39th president of the U.S., serving from 1977 to 1981.
+Upon entering office, he had to fight the stagflation that had occurred under the Nixon administration.
+His one-term presidency ended under the shadow of the Iran hostage crisis, but 9.3 million jobs were added, one of the largest increases under any president.
+In 2002, he received the Nobel Peace Prize for his work on the 1978 Camp David Accord.

 The Federal Reserve fought the resultant slow growth by lowering interest rates.
 The economy improved, creating millions of jobs.
-But inflation threatened to destroy all the prosperity.
-In 1979, Carter appointed Paul Volcker as the Fed chair.
+But inflation threatened the resulting prosperity.
+In 1979, President Carter appointed Paul Volcker as the chair of the Fed.
 He raised interest rates and ended double-digit inflation.

-In 1979, OPEC raised oil prices to an average $20 a barrel.
-In response, Carter instituted sorely-needed energy conservation measures.
+In 1979, the Organization of Petroleum Exporting Countries (OPEC) raised oil prices to an average of $20 a barrel.
+In response, President Carter instituted energy conservation measures.
 U.S. oil consumption per person was twice that of Europe and almost three times that of Japan.

-Carter signed the Alaska National Interest Lands Conservation Act.
+Carter's environmental policies extended further still.
+He signed the Alaska National Interest Lands Conservation Act.
 It protected more than 100 million acres of land.
 He also expanded the national park system.
-The administration established a "Superfund" to clean up toxic waste sites and regulated strip mining.
+The administration established a "superfund" to clean up toxic-waste sites and regulated strip mining.

-Carter created the Department of Education to assist the nation’s schools, collect data on their performance, and enforce civil rights.
-Conservatives opposed it because they said it wasn’t mentioned specifically in the U.S. Constitution.
-They ignore that an educated labor force creates a more productive economy.
+President Carter also created the U.S. Department of Education to assist the nation’s schools, collect data on their performances, and enforce civil rights.
+Conservatives opposed it because they said it wasn’t mentioned specifically in the U.S. Constitution, but Carter argued that an educated labor force creates a more productive economy.

 Carter also had some major success in foreign policy.
-In 1978, he negotiated the Camp David Accords.
-It led to a lasting peace treaty between Israel and Egypt.
+In 1978, he negotiated the Camp David Accords, which led to a lasting peace treaty between Israel and Egypt.

 Iran Hostage Crisis

-In April 1980, he sent an elite military team to rescue the hostages.
+In April 1980, Carter sent an elite military team to rescue the hostages.
 A sandstorm botched the operation and killed eight servicemen.
-Although Carter's administration negotiated a release in December 1981, it was too late to save Carter's presidency.
-They were released a few hours after Ronald Reagan’s inaugural address.
+Although Carter's administration negotiated a release in December 1980, it was too late to save Carter's presidency.
+The remaining American hostages were released a few hours after Ronald Reagan’s inaugural address.

 Carter and the Debt

 Carter added $299 billion to the $699 billion debt existing at the end of President Gerald Ford's last budget, Fiscal Year 1977.
-This 43% increase was modest compared to other U.S. debt by president.
+This 43% increase was modest, compared to other U.S. debt added by some presidents.

 After Leaving Office

-Jimmy Carter used his status as an ex-president to assist in peace-keeping missions.
-He has mediated disputes between the United States and North Korea, Libya, and other Middle East countries.
+Jimmy Carter has used his status as an ex-president to assist in peace-keeping missions.
+He has mediated disputes between the United States and North Korea, Libya, and West Asian countries.

-Carter is a prolific writer, having written 62 books.
-The 12 most popular are:
+Carter is a prolific writer, having written 32 books.
+Some of his most popular include:

 - Palestine: Peace Not Apartheid (2007)